Join us to celebrate the International Year of Rangelands and Pastoralists!

 The next round of seminars will feature USask researchers conducting research related to rangelands.

-Join us online learn about the innovative ways our researchers are tackling today's environmental and biotechnological challenges in order to feed a growing and hungry world!
+Join us online to learn about the innovative ways our researchers are tackling today's environmental and biotechnological challenges in order to feed a growing and hungry world!

 The seminars are free and open to everyone.